DRowbo990/piholeList/README.md

 # piholeList By Permit 24 Productions

-Description: This project is developed because I had a mountian of block lists for pihole.
+This project is developed because I had a mountian of block lists for pihole.
 These lists would sometimes stop being managed, or removed all together.
 This list compiles all the domains I use into one place so it can be maintained for all to use.
 This hosts file is a merged collection of hosts from reputable sources, with a dash of crowd sourcing.
-Each used list has the origional source link to it included as near as I could find.
+Each used list has the origional source link to it included as near as I could find.<br />
-Domain count: 2374401.
+Domain count: 2374401.<br />
-Date: 24-Aug-22 Rev: 1.1.1
+Date: 24-Aug-22 Rev: 1.1.2<br />
--updated list.txt.
+-updated list.txt.<br />
--updated README.md.
+-updated README.md.<br />

 # Credit
 Links to the origional sources for many domains.